Financial Reports March 2023

 Posted by Tim Prater in Agenda, Resources

-The agenda for the Sandgate Parish Council Full Parish Council meeting, to held on 15th November 2022, in Sandgate Library at the fall of the Finance Committee meeting or 7pm, whichever is later.
+The agenda for the Sandgate Parish Council Full Parish Council meeting, to held on 18th April 2023 at 6.30pm.

 The Planning Committee meeting is open to press and public.
 If any member of the public wishes to attend, please can they notify clerk@sandgatepc.org.uk in advance.
 This allows us to ensure we have sufficient seats and allow reasonable spacing.